Welcome to SWIC Web Development

 - Your effort and learning process matter more than perfect code

-- AI tools like Claude are your allies in understanding concepts
+- AI tools (like Warp's AI or GitHub Copilot in VS Code) are your allies in understanding concepts

 Hands-On Application